blakkan/blakkan.github.io/_posts/2023-10-06-BackInMadrid.md

 Here's a traditional Madrid breakfast.
 Good toasted bread with a fresh puree of tomato, salt, and olive oil.
-Very simple, but delicious and refreshing (and a nice break from the potato frittata breakfasts on the camino.)
+Very simple, but delicious and refreshing.
+It was a nice break from the constant diet of potatto frittata breakfasts on the camino.

 ![Breakfast](/images/spain/2023-10-06/A/image0.jpeg){: .dropshadow }
 <br><br><br>